rossetti/KSLBook/docs/13-Utilities.md

     plot.saveToFile("ConfidenceIntervalsPlot", plotTitle = "Confidence Intervals")
 ```

-The code make a map of `Interval` instances indexed by the names of their associated statistics and then displays them together on a single plot axis.
+The code makes a map of `Interval` instances indexed by the names of their associated statistics and then displays them together on a single plot axis.

 <div class="figure" style="text-align: center">
 <img src="./figures2/AppUtilities/ConfidenceIntervalsDemo.png" alt="Example Multiple Confidence Interval Plots" width="70%" height="70%" />